 When must I arrive to campus?

 All international students who have submitted their enrollment deposit are required to attend the Transitions Pre-Orientation program in August.
-Interntational students are invited to attend Orientation Part I in June.
-If students are not able to attend the orientation in June, they will be provided with information about how to register for classes online.
+International students are invited to attend Orientation Part I in June.
+If students are not able to attend the orientation in June, they will be provided information on how to register for classes online.
 Airport pickup is provided to those who arrive on the date specified in post-enrollment communication.
 More information is provided on the enrollment portal which is available to all students who have submitted their enrollment deposit.